COMPONENTS OF AN IEP

 - School-sponsored field trips

-- Assemblies, performances, and activities made available by an agency to all students
+- Assemblies, performances, and activities made available by an agency to all learners

 Participating with Non-Academic and Extracurricular Activities

-IEP teams must consider all steps necessary, including the provision of supplementary aids and services, to ensure that the student with a disability will participate with nondisabled children in non-academic and extracurricular services and activities to the maximum extent appropriate to the needs of that child.
+IEP teams must consider all steps necessary, including the provision of supplementary aids and services, to ensure that the learner with a disability will participate with nondisabled children in non-academic and extracurricular services and activities to the maximum extent appropriate to the needs of that learner.

 Non-academic and extracurricular services and activities include: